Apteryks/git-repo-go/docs/cmdline-framework.md

 * --config <config-file> : location of config file, which defines default settings.
 * --verbose, -v : verbose mode, and multple `-v` can be used to output more.
 * --quiet, -q : be quiet, not show notice messages.
-* --single : run `git-repo` in single repository mode.
+* --single : run `git-repo-go` in single repository mode.
 Only a few commands support it.

 # Default settings